elsharkawy-mostafa/elsharkawy-mostafa.github.io/_pages/research.md

 ##### "The Political Legacies of the Bosnian War and Genocide (w/ Caroline Lindey)"

 ##### "Opportunistic Repression?
-Understanding the Relationship between Terrorism and Religious Regulation (w/ Pauline Jones"
+Understanding the Relationship between Terrorism and Religious Regulation (w/ Pauline Jones)"